JoeAZT/Design-System/README.md

 ## Features
 - Consistent color schemes and theming via a color provider protocol
 - App-wide color configuration with environment propagation
+- **Automatic color scheme propagation:** Components nested within a `DesignCard` (or other container) will automatically use the next color scheme in the sequence, making your UI visually distinct and reducing boilerplate.
+You can still override the color scheme manually if needed.
 - Ready-to-use, accessible components:
   - `DesignButton`
   - `DesignRow`